-Finaccord estimates the number of people with memberships in at least one coalition loyalty program is 649.8 million, which is equivalent to around 14.4 percent of the world’s adult population.
-The firm cites a growth rate of about 12 percent per year.\
+Finaccord estimates the number of people with memberships in at least one coalition loyalty program is 649.8 million, which is equivalent to about 14.4 percent of the world’s adult population.
+The firm cites a growth rate of about 12 percent per year.

 “It’s a very large market that is still growing,” Leach says.
 “It has grown steadily over the past 30 years, but it’s really broadened substantially in the last 10 to 15 years.”

 According to Finaccord’s data, German firm BSW launched the world’s first coalition loyalty program in 1960.
-It was followed in 1981 by American Airlines’ AAdvantage program and Delta’s SkyMiles program.
+It was followed in 1981 by American Airlines’ AAdvantage program and Delta’s SkyMiles.
 Since the late 1990s, many of the new program launches have been in banking, retail, and other sectors.

 In addition, many of the existing coalition loyalty programs have established at least one partnership with a company from the banking or insurance fields.
 Most commonly, these are in the area of co-branded credit cards.
-American Express, Bank of America (including MBNA), Citibank, Barclays, GE Capital, Diners Club, Chase, and HSBC are the firms with the most relationships as issuers of co-branded cards with loyalty programs around the world.
+American Express, Bank of America (including MBNA), Citibank, Barclays, GE Capital, Diners Club, Chase, and HSBC have the most relationships as issuers of co-branded cards with loyalty programs around the world.

 For the consumer, the benefit is also great.
 “As a consumer, it’s really about more options.
-You’re not just limited to one organization, so you can collect points faster and redeem them at more places,” Leach says.
+You’re not just limited to one organization, so you can collect points faster and redeem them at more places.”